Parkhill, Calgary: Demographics

 Residents in this community had a median household income of $60,937 in 2000, and there were 13.6% low income residents living in the neighbourhood.
 As of 2000, 14.7% of the residents were immigrants.
 A proportion of 32.8% of the buildings were condominiums or apartments, and 43.1% of the housing was used for renting.

+Crime

+Parkhill crime levels are higher than most Calgary communities, such as Marlborough; however are typical for the area of the city it is located in.